sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 3. Go to **Invite user status**.

-The page will indicate "No record found" when no users are invited.
+The page will indicate "No record found" when no users have been invited.
 If you have invited users using TechBiz, their TechPass and SEED onboarding status will be displayed.

 <img src="images/invite_user_status.png" alt="drawing" width="100%"/>